cuevas1208/Vehicle-Tracking/README.md

       <span class="c0">In this project I will be using computer vision and deep learning techniques to detect and track vehicles on the road.</span>
     </p>
     <p class="c5">
-      <span class="c0">Computer vision would is very useful for control and manual tuning of objects in an image.
-With the help of deep learning we can get a robust approach to improve the accuracy of our computer vision algorithm.    </span>
+      <span class="c0">Computer vision is used for control and manual tuning of objects in the video frames.
+With the help of Linear SVM classifier we can get a robust approach to improve the accuracy of our computer vision algorithm.    </span>
     </p>
     <p class="c5 c8">
       <span class="c0"/>